-This division is under the direct command of Lt Joe Treml.
+This division is under the direct command of Lt Chris VanErem.

 The Patrol Division is the most visible division of the Sheriff's Department.
-12 Uniformed Patrol Deputies directly serve our county's 20,000 citizens and respond to their calls of service patrolling the county's 345 square miles of county, state, and town roadways.
+12 Uniformed Patrol Deputies directly serve our county's 20,000 plus citizens, responding to their calls for service, and patrolling the county's 345 square miles of county, state, and town roadways.
 There are two marked patrol squads scheduled 24 hours a day for normal county patrol.
 Kewaunee County is divided in to two zones; North Patrol and South Patrol.
 One squad covers each patrol zone.
 At times, a third squad, a Shift Sgt Squad manned by either Sgt Lawrence Ostermeier or Sgt.
 Dustin Smidle, is responsible for on duty supervisor duties as well as normal county patrol and assisting the other road officers with high risk calls or accidents.

 All deputies are responsible for prevention and detection of crime, and response to citizen's requests for service and help.
 They provide complaint and motor vehicle accident investigations, make arrests for violations of Wisconsin State Law and traffic summonses.
 Sheriff's Deputies, in their patrol duties, are also responsible for the preservation of public peace, protection of life and property, and the arrest and prosecution of violators of the varied laws of the state, county, and local municipalities.